vasilevich/sync-yarnlock-into-packagejson/README.md

 # syncpackagejson

-Sync installed versions of npm packages into package.json.
+Synchronize installed versions of npm packages as specified in package-lock.json into package.json.

 ## Usage